kchu25/CDLmotif.jl/README.md

 # Notes
 - We plan to drop the dependence on MEME's utilities soon.
 - Julia uses a just-in-time compiler, which means that software written in Julia needs to be pre-compiled before its execution.
 We hope to remove this soon so that we don't have to wait every time on pre-compilations before we actually run the subroutines.
 This makes the application more easily integrated into the bioinformatics pipeline (e.g., snakemake; see point below).
 - We plan to extend this software to a standalone application so that the Julia language will no longer be required.
-This can be done from packages like [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl/).
+This can be done with packages like [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl/).
 However, there's currently a bug related to [packages that depend on LLVM.jl](https://github.com/JuliaLang/PackageCompiler.jl/issues/682) that prevents this from being realized.
 We may implement a c++ version of this software if the LLVM-dependency issue is not resolved soon.
 - Currently, we rank the motifs on the result page via the sum of likelihood ratio scores.
 We will add the motif significance for each discovered motif soon.
 - More documentation and extensions on optional inputs on adjusting the hyperparameters are coming soon.